Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Background

 \subsection{The fractional Josephson Effect}

-When in the topological phase, a junction composed of two Kiteav chains exhibits the fractional Josephson effect, in which a component of the Josephson current across the superconducting junction shows a $4\pi$-periodicity in $\phi$.
+When in the topological phase, a junction composed of two Kiteav chains is expected to exhibit the fractional Josephson effect, in which a component of the Josephson current across the junction shows a $4\pi$-periodicity in $\phi$.
 Here, we follow the exposition of \cite{alicea_new_2012}.